dacodekid/dacodekid.com/content/gist/business-analysis/glossary.md

 ### SWOT Analysis

-SWOT Analysis is a strategic planning tool that stands for Strengths, Weaknesses, Opportunities, and Threats.
-In business analysis, it is used to evaluate these four aspects of a project, process, or business case.
+SWOT Analysis is a strategic planning tool used to evaluate the Strengths, Weaknesses, Opportunities, and Threats involved in a project, business venture, or any decision-making situation.
+In the context of business analysis, SWOT Analysis provides a structured approach to assess both internal and external factors that may affect the outcome of a project or solution.
+Strengths and Weaknesses are generally internal factors, while Opportunities and Threats are external.
+The aim is to identify the key factors in each category to formulate strategies that capitalize on strengths, address weaknesses, exploit opportunities, and mitigate threats.

 ### System Integration